fanuelalem/AdminApp/README.md

 - [Link to Github](https://github.com/fanuelalem/basic-portfolio-new)
 - [Link to LinkedIn](https://www.linkedin.com/in/fanuel-alem-12991b32/)

-See also the list of [contributors](https://github.com/fanuelalem/Project-3/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/fanuelalem/CarnaApp/graphs/contributors) who participated in this project(me).

 ## License